livepeer/cdn-analytics/README.md

 ## How to use it
 ### Download
 Usage of download:

-  -bucketurl string
-        The url of the bucket where logs are located -folder string
+- bucketurl (string): The url of the bucket where logs are located
-        The destination folder
+- folder (string): The destination folder
-  -verbose
-        verbose
+- verbose (bool)

 Example:
 ```bash